-- Due to health and safety regulations, you may not sell baked goods that were not cooked upon purchase. - Approach any businesses that were not included on your request form without submitting a revised form first. - Conduct a raffle, bingo, or casino night-type activity in which money/something of value is exchanged for a chance to win something (money, goods, services, etc.).
+- Due to health and safety regulations, you may not sell baked goods that were not cooked upon purchase. - Approach any businesses that were not included on your request form without submitting a revised form first. - Use external banking accounts such as Venmo, GoFund Me, CashApp, and etc. - Conduct a raffle, bingo, or casino night-type activity in which money/something of value is exchanged for a chance to win something (money, goods, services, etc.).
 Pursuant to California Penal Code 319, a giveaway is considered illegal lottery if it contains the following: - 1.
 A prize - 2.
 The element of chance - 3.
 Consideration (payment for a raffle/bingo ticket, etc.)